 Exploration geophysics is an applied branch of Earth Sciences that utilises physical phenomena to remotely image and characterise the subsurface, with applications in mining, oil & gas, geothermal, groundwater, and carbon underground storage industries.

-Study geophysics at Curtin and you will use seismic, magnetic, electromagnetic, radiometric and gravitational technologies and techniques to determine the structure and composition of natural (and sometimes artificial) materials below the Earth’s surface without the need for drilling or excavation.
+When you study geophysics at Curtin you will use seismic, magnetic, electromagnetic, radiometric and gravitational technologies and techniques to determine the structure and composition of natural (and sometimes artificial) materials below the Earth’s surface without the need for drilling or excavation.
+During this process you will use advanced software and hardware to collect, process, display and interpret data, and apply physics, computing and mathematics in practical ways on commercial and environmental projects.

 - The Australian Society of Exploration Geophysicists (ASEG)